-Meredith Firetog is an Associate in the New York office of Sanford Heisler Sharp, LLP, a national law firm with offices in Washington, DC, New York, California, Tennessee, and Maryland.
+Meredith Firetog is Senior Litigation Counsel in the New York office of Sanford Heisler Sharp, LLP, a national law firm with offices in Washington, DC, New York, California, Tennessee, and Maryland.
 She received her B.A. with high honors from Swarthmore College, an M.St. with distinction in Women’s Studies from the University of Oxford, and her J.D. from Stanford Law School.

 Prior to joining Sanford Heisler Sharp, Ms. Firetog clerked for the Honorable Gregory H. Woods of the United States District Court for the Southern District of New York.
 Before her clerkship, Ms. Firetog was a litigation associate at Simpson Thacher & Bartlett LLP, where she worked on a variety of complex commercial litigation matters and various pro bono cases.
 In 2015, she was named a Sanctuary for Families Above & Beyond Honoree for Excellence in Pro Bono Advocacy for her representation of a sex trafficking victim seeking U.S. citizenship.